SURVEY–Inspirational authors–advice on trends, agents, becoming published, and more! Handout–Inspirationals workshop

 2009 RWA National Conference workshop: Face-Off: The Many Faces of Romance

-The files below are class handouts for an ACFW online class “Career Building”, given during January, 2009.
+The files below are class handouts for my ACFW online class “Career Building.”
 With roughly 300 members in the class, posting some handouts here was the most expedient way to share them.
+Maybe some aspiring authors will be interested…